briantruan/barthybot/README.md

 Make sure to:

+1. **DO NOT WORK/COMMIT DIRECTLY ON THE MASTER BRANCH!**
+2. **DO NOT COMMIT YOUR DISCORD BOT TOKEN!** (Discord will automatically deactivate the token.)
-1. Update the Procfile with appropriate version number.
+3. Update the Procfile with appropriate version number.
-2. Do not upload the bot token; use environment variables.
+4. Do not upload the bot token; use environment variables.
-3. Make clear in your PR what you're adding.
+5. Make clear in your PR what you're adding.

 ### Todo